-There's a chill in the air, the kids are headed back to school, and you know what all that means...
-That's right, it’s finally apple-picking time!
-No matter where you live in New Jersey, there's bound to be an apple picking orchard nearby, many of which also offer fun activities, like hay rides and petting zoos.
+There's a chill in the air, the kids are headed back to school, and you know what that means...
+That's right, it’s finally apple picking time!
+No matter where you live in New Jersey, there's bound to be a u-pick farm nearby, many of which also offer fun activities like corn mazes, hayrides and petting zoos.

 Northern New Jersey

-Demarest Farms (Hillsdale, NJ)
+Demarest Farms – Hillsdale

 This popular farm boasts 14 varieties of pick-your-own apples.
-Apple picking is permitted on Saturday and Sunday, beginning in early September, and the entrance fee gets you a hayride, playground and face time with the farm animals; pay an additional fee for a bag to hold all the apples you can pick.
-Stop in their farm store before leaving for some treats, including ice cream and apple cider donuts.
-201-666-0472
+Apple picking is permitted on Saturday and Sunday, beginning in early September, and the entrance fee gets you a hayride, playground access, and face time with the farm animals; pay an additional fee for a bag to hold all the apples you can pick.
+Stop in the farm store before leaving for some treats, including ice cream and apple cider donuts.

-Riamede Farm (Chester, NJ)
+Riamede Farm – Chester

 Central New Jersey

-Battleview Orchards (Freehold, NJ)
+Battleview Orchards – Freehold

-Giamarese Farm and Orchards (East Brunswick, NJ)
+Giamarese Farm and Orchards – East Brunswick

 Southern New Jersey

-Johnson's Corner Farm (Medford, NJ)
+Johnson's Corner Farm – Medford